mastodon/fediverse_discovery_providers/content/_index.md

 specifications that build on each other:

 1. A generic way to add "providers" to a Fediverse server instance.
-   These "providers" might server other purposes than just search and discovery[^2], so we want to make sure server admins can easily add providers and choose which capabilities they would like to use.
+   These "providers" might serve other purposes than just search and discovery[^2], so we want to make sure server admins can easily add providers and choose which capabilities they would like to use.